Introduction: Why These Tools Matter...

 Pros:

-• Strong privacy features, as all processing occurs on-device.
+• Strong privacy guarantees, as all processing occurs locally.

 Cons:

-• Performance may lag behind cloud-based APIs for very large models.
+• Inference speeds can lag behind cloud services for very large models.

 4. scikit-learn